deepgram-devs/deepgram-cli-legacy/README.md

   -t, --ttl=<value>     [default: 86400] https://dpgr.am/ttl

 DESCRIPTION
-  Setup the CLI using a Deepgram API key.
+  Setup the CLI using your Deepgram API key.
+This will create a new limited key for you on your account.

 FLAG DESCRIPTIONS
   -k, --key=<value>  https://dpgr.am/api-key